PET containers made of polyethylene terephthalate (PET, PET)

-Polyethylene terephthalate or PET, PET is a polymer that is the most profitable raw material for the manufacture of packaging materials, including various containers.
-It is familiar to many consumers under different names — polyester, terylene, melinex, dacron, lavsan, mylar.
-As a rule, all these substances are almost indistinguishable from each other — the only difference is in the country of origin.
-In the countries of the USSR, polyethylene terephthalate was named lavsan - in honor of the Laboratory of High Molecular Compounds of the Academy of Sciences.
+Polyethylene terephthalate or PET, PET — polymer, which is the most profitable raw material for the manufacture of packaging materials, including a variety of containers.
+It is familiar to many consumers under various names — polyester, terylene, melinex, dacron, lavsan, mylar.
+As a rule, all these substances are almost no different from each other — the difference is only in the country of origin.
+In the countries of the USSR, polyethylene terephthalate was given the name Lavsan — in honor of the Laboratory of Macromolecular Compounds of the Academy of Sciences.
 It was here that the substance was successfully synthesized in the late 40s.

-The abbreviation PET is most often used as an abbreviation for polyethylene terephthalate, and PET is used for products made from it.
+The abbreviation PET is most often used as an abbreviation for polyethylene terephthalate dishes, and for products made from it, the abbreviation PET containers.

-Polyethylene terephthalate began to be used on an industrial scale due to its characteristics:
+On an industrial scale, polyethylene terephthalate began to be used due to its characteristics:

-- High strength — the material can withstand numerous deformations and shock loads;
+- High strength — the material can withstand numerous deformations and shock loading;

-- Plasticity — in the production of polyethylene terephthalate has a high value due to the ease of processing;
+- Plasticity — in the production of polyethylene terephthalate is of high value due to its ease of processing;

-- Inertness — polyethylene terephthalate is resistant to weak acids, alkalis, solutions, so the container is suitable for storing food, household chemicals, cosmetics;
+- Inertness — polyethylene terephthalate is resistant to weak acids, alkalis, solutions, so its packaging is suitable for storing food, household chemicals, cosmetics;

-- Insolubility in water - polymer does not react with water;
+- Insolubility in water — the polymer does not react with water;

 - Dielectric properties — the substance does not conduct current and is often used as an insulating material for various components;

-- Recyclable potential - polymer packaging and containers can be fully recycled;
+- Potential for recycling — polymer packaging and containers can be completely recycled;

-- Human safety - according to ILSI research, PET containers do not react with food, water or air and do not release toxic substances into the environment.
+- Human Safety — According to ILSI research, PET containers do not react with food, water and air and do not release toxic substances into the environment.

-This material is externally an amorphous transparent substance.
-The substance is able to change its shape under the influence of temperature, during crystallization it acquires a stable solid form and a matte shade, lends itself to coloring and metallization.
-For the production of plastic containers, it is supplied in the form of granulate, which is a universal raw material.
+This material looks like an amorphous transparent substance.
+The substance is able to change shape under the influence of temperature, during crystallization it acquires a stable solid form and a matte shade, lends itself to coloring and metallization.
+For the production of plastic containers, it comes in the form of granulate, which is a universal raw material.
 In this form, polyethylene terephthalate is suitable for various types of equipment.
-The listed properties of the material make it an irreplaceable raw material for the production of packaging materials, ropes, twines, preforms for bottles and cans, and other containers.
+The listed properties of the material make it an indispensable raw material for the production of packaging materials, ropes, twine, preforms for bottles and cans, and other containers.

-The intrinsic viscosity of PET is in the range of 0.795-0.815 dl/g, while the substance with the maximum values of this parameter is used for casting preforms.
-An increase in this characteristic decreases the rate of polymer crystallization.
-This also provides the high strength and durability of PET along with its dielectric properties.
+Intrinsic viscosity of PET is in the range of 0.795-0.815 dl/g, while preform casting uses a substance with the maximum values of this parameter.
+An increase in this characteristic reduces the rate of polymer crystallization.
+This also results in high strength and wear resistance of PET along with dielectric properties.

-The material is resistant to shock loads, tensile and bending deformations.
-It retains all these properties at temperatures ranging from -40 to +60℃.
+The material is resistant to impact loads, tensile and bending deformations.
+It retains all these properties at temperatures from -40 to +60℃.

 Low coefficient of friction

-The appearance and ability to transmit light (up to 90%) make PET similar to polycarbonate and acrylic — transparent plexiglass.
-At the same time, PET has a much higher impact strength — 10 times more than that of acrylic.
+The appearance and ability to transmit light (up to 90%) make PET look like polycarbonate and acrylic — transparent plexiglass.
+At the same time, PET has a much greater impact strength — 10 times more than acrylic.

 |Compressibility (melt):||99·106 MPa|